justeslam/offsec2/notes/attacking_ad.md

 ### Domain Controller Synchronization

 In production environments, domains typically rely on more than one domain controller to provide redundancy.
-The Directory Replication Service (DRS) Remote Protocol1 uses replication2 to synchronize these redundant domain controllers.
+The Directory Replication Service (DRS) Remote Protocol1 uses replication to synchronize these redundant domain controllers.
 A domain controller may request an update for a specific object, like an account, using the IDL_DRSGetNCChanges3 API.

 Luckily for us, the domain controller receiving a request for an update does not check whether the request came from a known domain controller.
 Instead, it only verifies that the associated SID has appropriate privileges.
 If we attempt to issue a rogue update request to a domain controller from a user with certain rights it will succeed.